 My advice to everyone is to set yourself up to be successful.
 Make going a narrower board a process that might take a full season or more.
 Drop a little in width and then take some time to get really good paddling on that width board.
 Only when you’re really able to paddle that board well in some fairly messy water should you be considering dropping another inch or two.

 Boards are expensive.
 While you don’t necessarily want to be buying a new board every year, it makes much more sense to buy a 24” board and get really good on it over a season or two and then drop down to a 22” board and repeat the process, than it does to jump right to a 22” board and not really be able to ever paddle it properly.

 There is a limit to how narrow you’re going to be able to go in one drop and still be able to pull good strokes.
 If you go past that limit it is going to be extremely difficult to take any good strokes, and if you can’t take any good strokes how on earth are you going to learn to paddle that board well?
 You’ll end up confined to flat water, bracing and flopping around in every little ripple.
 And you’ll miss all the fun that goes with paddling in rough water and catching bumps.
 That board which is clearly too narrow is going to limit your ability to paddle well and expand your skills doing things like drafting, paddling in chop and downwinding.
-You’ll be left with two options: continue to paddle poorly or get another board you’re better suited to.
+You’ll be left with two options: continue to paddle poorly or get another board to which you’re better suited.
 Think about it.
 You’d have been better off going to a board that is only a little narrower in the first place, even if you eventually need to sell it to move to something even narrower still.

 Tips for transitioning to a narrower board